Trans-exclusionary radical feminism by country

+Trans-exclusionary radical feminism, or gender-critical feminism, by country surveys the development and activities of trans-exclusionary or gender-critical feminist movements across national contexts.
+This article outlines country-specific examples of organisations, campaigns, legal disputes and alliances; shows how such feminists position themselves in broader anti-gender movements; and assesses their impact on trans rights and contemporary feminist politics in national situations.

 Americas

+Brazil

+In a 2024 article, sociologists Ana Carolina de Oliveira Marsicano and Tabata Pastore Tesser noted an increase in trans-exclusionary discourse on social media among the Brazilian left.

+On 1 October 2025, the Brazilian National Women's Conference voted on a motion to repudiate anti-gender and trans-exclusive movements, with 95% of attendees voting in favor.
+The motion condemned trans-exclusionary groups MATRIA, LGB Alliance, and Raízes Feministas.

 Canada

 In April 2025 Nurse Amy Hamm was found to have committed unprofessional conduct by the British Columbia College of Nurses and Midwives, following lengthy proceedings.
 She is appealing to the British Columbia Supreme Court.
 Online comments made by the nurse between July 2018 and March 2021 were considered "discriminatory and derogatory statements" about transgender people.
 Hamm said she was not transphobic, but worried for the rights of women and girls.
 In August 2025, she was suspended by the college and asked to pay nearly $94,000 in fees.

 Mexico

 According to researchers Siobhan Guerrero McManus and Julianna Stone Neuhouser, gender-critical feminism rose to prominence in Mexico in 2017 following the publication of the essay "Cuando lo trans no es transgresor".
 They identified two trends in Mexican culture that contributed to the rise of gender-critical feminism: the rise of fourth-wave feminism in Mexico and the Frente Nacional por la Familia's declared opposition to "gender ideology".